The Judgement of Paris (historic Paris wine tasting of 1976) was a world-shaking event. It forever changed the world of

 By the early 1970s, some had made wines they thought were outstanding.
 Yet they had great problems selling them.
 Even within the U.S. But the wine world discounted the results of these tastings.
 Yet the tastings were blind.
 That is, the tasters didn‘t know the identity or origin of the wines they evaluated.

 Somehow, the argument was that the judges knew which wines they were tasting.
 And that they had bias.
 Another argument was that the long transit had reduced the quality of the French wines.

 But the situation dramatically changed in 1976.

 That year an English wine merchant in Paris, Steven Spurrier, organized a Paris wine tasting.
 We now call it the Judgement of Paris.
-Spurrier also ran a wine school and hoped to gain publicity on the occasion of the U.S. Bicentennial.
+Spurrier also ran a wine school and hoped to gain publicity.
+It was the U.S. Bicentennial.
 His livelihood depended on the sale of French wines.
 In fact, he sold no other.

 So his idea was to have a tasting that would clearly prove the superiority of French wines.
 He would use the attention California wines got during the Bicentennial.
 Spurrier wanted and expected the French wines to win.
 Of course, everybody else did.
 But just to ensure the result, Spurrier said “I thought I had it rigged for the French wines to win.”

 The jury of nine tasters were France’s very top experts.
 The judges tasted the wines blind.
 Thus, they didn’t know what they were tasting.